 Bussells Bushland Cottages is a getaway, a retreat, a place where you can cast off your every day cares and regather your strength.
 It’s not somewhere you should come if you have expectations of anything glitzy or glamorous.
 In good weather, you will probably sit outside with a cup of tea or a glass of wine; and stroll around the walk trails noting our wonderful trees, flowers, birds and animals.
 In winter, you will most likely stoke up the wood fire and relax inside while the rain hits the roof with enthusiasm.
-We’re a gazetted “Land for Wildlife” property, so you won’t mind if a possum drops on to your roof at 5am, or if you see a skink or goanna (neither will hurt you by the way) strolling around.
+We’re a gazetted “Land for Wildlife” & “Wildlife Land Trust” sanctuary, so you won’t mind if a possum drops on to your roof at 5am, or if you see a skink or goanna (neither will hurt you by the way) strolling around.

 You will LOVE having kangaroos lolling within view of your cottage and bounding through our bush block.

 What birds do you have?